raveenb/phonegap-angular-ratchet/README.md

 Desktop browsers are click based while Mobile environment is touch based.
 There is 300ms difference between a touch event and a click event.
 Touch events are available after ~4ms while click events are available ~300ms after the touch event, this is to handle the double tap event.
 As a result porting web+click based apps to mobile become laggy in mobile+touch environment.
 FastClick is a simple library to help with this.
 Its deliveres the click event when on web+click env, and touch event when on mobile+touch env.

 I got some real good advice on all these from Chistophe Coenraets Blog @ http://coenraets.org/blog/ I have followed most of his 10 pt advice on making a cool and snappy PhoneGap App.
+You should check it out.

 How to use this repo